tkachV/KyivstarTVDemo/README.md

 # KyivstarTV Demo
 # Hello!

-This test briefly touches on key aspects of working in our `iOS` team, so try your best ;)
+This test briefly touches on key aspects of working in our iOS team, so try your best 😉

 You need to do this layout: